MutiahWijayanti/project/README.md

 Our goal is to provide students with a seamless and interactive learning experience that inspires their curiosity and encourages them to explore new subjects and ideas.

 ## Softwares/Libraries
-To use 'Groovy KalBar', you need to have the following softwares installed in your local computer:
+To use 'Groovy KalBar', you need to have the following software installed on your local computer:
+'''
 1. Python
 2. Flask-session
 3. HTML